sindhuOsisoft/OCS-Docs/content/add-organize-data/organize-data/assets/create-asset-rule.md

 <!-- Writer's Note: This example can be found in the DaedalusTest tenant, VizTesting namespace.
 See Prachi Bagayatkar or Scott Harrison for access. -->

 The [Use the Asset Rule Builder to create the asset rule](#create) procedure uses the following simple example to illustrate how to create an asset rule.
-In this example, there are three tank assets.
-The following characters in the stream names identify the three assets: `SL-Tank01`, `SL-Tank02`, and `PHI-Tank03`.
+For example, the following stream names could be used to identify three tank assets: `SL-Tank01`, `SL-Tank02`, and `PHI-Tank03`.
 There are two streams for each tank, one stream with temperature data, indicated by *Temp* in its name, and the other with pressure data, indicated by *Press* in its name.
 The following table shows the six streams, the asset associated with the stream, and the measurement in each stream.

 | Stream Name     | Asset Name | Stream Measurement |
 | --------------- | ---------- | ------------------ |